 Because the new Microbiology Research Facility is underway!

 The groundbreaking ceremony for the new microbiology research building, scheduled to open in 2015, took place on Friday, November 8, 2013.
 Pictured below are just some of the University leaders, including President Eric Kaler, who joined Dr. Haase in the ceremonial shoveling.
 The new building will be located to the north of the just-opened Cancer and Cardiovascular Research Building, and will be the final addition to the Biomedical Discovery District.

-Professors Jeff Gralnick and Daniel Bond have been featured in a UMNews story: "Electrifying Potential."
+Professors Jeff Gralnick and Daniel Bond were featured in a UMNews story: "Electrifying Potential."

-Assistant Professor Kirsten Nielsen discusses fungal meningitis in this November 1st, 2012 online MinnPost article.
+Assistant Professor Kirsten Nielsen discussed fungal meningitis in this November 1st, 2012 online MinnPost article.

-The AHC has issued a news release regarding Kirsten Nielsen and Laura Okagaki's recent Eukaryotic Cell paper.
-The paper has also been highlighted in the June 2012 Nature Reviews Microbiology Journal!
+Kirsten Nielsen and Laura Okagaki's Eukaryotic Cell paper was highlighted in the June 2012 Nature Reviews Microbiology Journal.